Commercial PayersCommercial and Employer Coverage → Case for Coverage

 Case for Coverage for Commercial Plans and Employers

-6. Resources
+7. Resources

 Why Making the Case for Coverage is Important

 The National DPP lifestyle change program’s ability to improve health in participants and reduce health costs for payers is supported by a significant amount of evidence.
 Unfortunately, this evidence is not widely known.
 For employers and commercial plans to secure leadership support and funding for the National DPP lifestyle change program, they need to understand this evidence, as well as key decision points needed to plan a successful delivery.
-Many individuals could compile this information for an employer or a commercial plan, including a stakeholder within the organization, a broker, a benefit consultant, or another interested party, such as a public health department, a business group on health, or a CDC-recognized organization.
+Many individuals could compile this information for an employer or a commercial plan, including an individual within the organization, a broker, a benefit consultant, or another interested party, such as a public health department, a business group on health, or a CDC-recognized organization.

 Did You Know?